2015 Building Code Proposals

 You get a good idea of how easy it can be to really ruin the code

-and cause more confusion for builders, less design freedom for
+and cause more confusion for builders and less design freedom for

 effectively prohibiting other great products and solutions which may